michielvha/vitepress/docs/blog/gitversion.md

 ## Techstack

+The following technologies are describes in this article:

 - Gitversion 6+
 - Azure DevOps pipelines
 - Github Actions

-## Gitversion configuration example

-TODO: Show my configuration file and what I am doing, say that the sky is the limit and if you want to do it different refer to gitversion official docs
+## What is GitVersion?

+TODO: short intro into what GitVersion is for people who are not familiar with it.

 ## Incrementing the version

-GitVersion gives you fine-grained control over version bumping through commit message conventions.
+GitVersion gives you fine-grained control over [version bumping][increment-version] through commit message conventions.
 Instead of relying solely on branch patterns, you can explicitly mention what kind of version bump you want right in your commit message.
 When making a commit the message is scanned for specific keywords which will adjust the version accordingly.

 ### The Magic Keywords